Definition: How long the pain has been experienced and continues to be present (lasting minutes or hours).

 - Asking about onset can also help identify pain triggered by specific movement or activity.

-Pattern/Predictability (or Rhythm)
+Pattern (or Rhythm)

 Definition: The course of the pain over time including variations, often influenced by times of day (e.g., certain hours of the day, night or day, monthly patterns), periods of rest, or specific or general activity/movement.

-- May be constant and/or episodic pain.
+- Older adults can experience constant and/or episodic pain.

 - Analgesic therapy should be tailored to these patterns.